What Is Emotional Numbness? Symptoms and Possible Causes

 Getting long-term relief from emotional numbness

-Here is a look at some long-term approaches that can help turn your situation around.
+Here is a look at some long-term approaches that can help you recover and turn your situation around.

 Make a list of the stressors in your life, and come up with some ways that you can reduce them.
 If there is an ongoing situation at work, it may be time to talk to someone in management.
 If your problems are family-related, consider addressing a problematic family member directly but politely to try to resolve them.

-If like many people, your stress is related to scheduling, there may be some ways of alleviating the pressure:
+If your stress is related to scheduling, which is quite common, there may be some ways of alleviating the pressure, such as:

 On a similar note, you need to find ways to manage stress when you do experience it.
 The suggestions above for minimizing stress may be helpful, but there is no way to eliminate stress from your life entirely.

-Therefore, learning techniques to manage stress can go a long way toward keeping you feeling connected.
-Meditation and mindfulness are both very helpful to some people.
-And you might also find that yoga helps you get that all-important balance that can give you a better perspective when things aren’t going well.
+So, learning techniques to manage stress can go a long way toward keeping you feeling connected.
+Meditation and mindfulness are both very helpful to some people, and you might also find that yoga helps you get that all-important balance that can give you a better perspective when things aren’t going well.

 As we mentioned above, a therapist can help you overcome emotional numbness.
-While making an appointment is an important first step, you need to know that therapy is a process that may take some time before you fully feel its effects.
+While making an appointment is an important first step, you need to know that therapy is a process that may take some time before you fully feel your progress.

 The bottom line